RiccardoVib/STN_Neural/README.md

-# Sine, Trasnient, Noise Neural Modeling of Piano Notes
+# Sine, Transient, Noise Neural Modeling of Piano Notes

-This code repository for the article _Sine, Trasnient, Noise Neural Modeling of Piano Notes_, Frontiers in Signal Processing 4 (2025).
+This code repository for the article _Sine, Transient, Noise Neural Modeling of Piano Notes_, Frontiers in Signal Processing 4 (2025).

 This repository contains all the necessary utilities to use our architecture.
 Find the code located inside the "./Code" folder, and the weights of pre-trained models inside the "./Weights" folder